BenjaminKyamanywa/playground/ground_011/01 - Drum Kit/Bulding a Virtual Drum Kit.md

 Now, let's grab our drumsticks (or mouse) and start making some beats!

-You can view the project on Codepen [here](https://codepen.io/benjaminkyamanywa/pen/XWLmxKM).
+You can view the project on Codepen <a href="https://codepen.io/benjaminkyamanywa/pen/XWLmxKM" target="_blank">here</a>.